wolframkriesing/site-stitcher/content/blog-posts/2020/05/12-typescript-for-javascript/index.md

 to include all files found in the project?
 If we did that we would get 172 errors.
 That is because we also type check the `node_modules` and the `dist` folder, which is not what we want, since those are not the source files we want to type check.

+## Conclusion

+For a start this looks good.
+* I know I can type check my JS files, if my continuous integration environment should not run the type checks yet, I don't have to.
+* I can start working on fixing type errors.
+Most of it will start with adding some basic configuration for TypeScript to understand my code.
+* **In the next part I will cover where to start type checking**, which files, why these and how to get rid of the first type errors.

+You have feedback, questions, input.
+Please [ping me on twitter](https://twitter.com/wolframkriesing).